(Disclosure: Some of the links below may be affiliate links)

 What does the Efficient Market Hypothesis mean for investors?

-It does not mean anything that we have not already covered on this blog.
-Since it is impossible, or at least extremely hard, to predict the stock market prices, we should not even try.
+It does not mean anything we have not already covered on this blog.
+Since it is impossible, or at least extremely hard, to predict the stock market prices, we should not try.
 Therefore, investors should invest in broad index funds.

 There are many advantages to passive investing: